materialsintelligence/mat2vec/README.md

 ### Set up

-1. Before you clone this repository, install [git-lfs](https://help.github.com/en/articles/installing-git-large-file-storage) if you do not already have it.
-The Word2vec model files are downloaded via git-lfs.
 1. Make sure you have `python3.6` and the `pip` module installed.
 We recommend using [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 1. Navigate to the root folder of this repository (the same folder that contains this README file) and run `pip install -r requirements.txt`.
 Note: If you are using a conda env and any packages fail to compile during this step, you may need to first install those packages separately with `conda install package_name`.
 1. Wait for all the requirements to be downloaded and installed.
-1. run `pip install .` to install this module.
+1. Run `python setup.py install` to install this module.
+This will also download the Word2vec model files.
+If the download fails, manually download the files from [here](https://console.cloud.google.com/storage/browser/mat2vec) and put them in mat2vec/training/models.
 1. Finalize your chemdataextractor installation by executing ``cde data download`` (You may need to restart your virtual environment for the cde command line interface to be found.)
 1. You are ready to go!